 N-acetyl L-tyrosine is more soluble in water than its free form counterpart, but it has a low conversion rate to tyrosine in the body.

 This means that you would need a higher dose of N-acetyl L-tyrosine than tyrosine to obtain the same effect, so the free form is the preferred option.

 Tyrosine is commonly taken in doses of 500-2,000 mg 30-60 minutes before exercise, although its benefits in physical performance are inconclusive.

-It seems to be effective in preserving mental performance during physically stressful situations or periods of sleep deprivation when taken in doses ranging from 45 to 68 mg per pound (100-150 mg per kg) of body weight.
+It seems to effectively preserve mental performance during physically stressful situations or periods of sleep deprivation when taken in doses ranging from 45 to 68 mg per pound (100-150 mg per kg) of body weight.

-This would be 7 to 10 grams for a 150 pound (68.2 kg) person.
-These higher doses can cause gastrointestinal discomfort and can be divided into two separate doses, taken 30 and 60 minutes before a stressful event.
+This would be 7 to 10 grams for a 150-pound (68.2 kg) person.
+These higher doses can cause gastrointestinal discomfort and be divided into two doses, taken 30 and 60 minutes before a stressful event.

 Inhibitors of Monoaminooxidase (MAOI)